 4. DIRT PROOFING

 We hope this article has officially moved you out of your mental brick house.
-You now have no excuse to be rigid about your material choices because we have concrete evidence that you have options.
-Admit it, that was a better one.
+You now have no excuse to be rigid about your material choices because we have CONCRETE evidence that you have options.
 Wishing you a lovely new month of thinking outside the concrete box!